Expanded memory: Expanded Memory Adapter (XMA)

-IBM developed their own memory standard called Expanded Memory Adapter (XMA); the IBM DOS driver for it was XMAEM.SYS.
-Unlike EMS, the IBM expansion boards could be addressed both using an expanded memory model and as extended memory.
-The expanded memory hardware interface used by XMA boards is, however, incompatible with EMS, but a XMA2EMS.SYS driver provided EMS emulation for XMA boards.
+IBM remained silent as the industry widely adopted the LIM standard.
+The company developed its own memory standard called Expanded Memory Adapter (XMA); the IBM DOS driver for it is XMAEM.SYS.
+Unlike EMS, the IBM expansion boards can be addressed both using an expanded memory model and as extended memory.
+The expanded memory hardware interface used by XMA boards is, however, incompatible with EMS, but a XMA2EMS.SYS driver provides EMS emulation for XMA boards.
 XMA boards were first introduced for the 1986 (revamped) models of the 3270 PC.

 Implementations

 Expansion boards

 This insertion of a memory window into the peripheral address space could originally be accomplished only through specific expansion boards, plugged into the ISA expansion bus of the computer.
 Famous 1980s expanded memory boards were AST RAMpage, IBM PS/2 80286 Memory Expansion Option, AT&T Expanded Memory Adapter and the Intel Above Board.
 Given the price of RAM during the period, up to several hundred dollars per MiB, and the quality and reputation of the above brand names, an expanded memory board was very expensive.